Cycling UK's Cycling Statistics

 - How many people don't cycle much, if ever?

-- How many cycle trips do people make on average, and how far do they go each time?
+- How many cycle trips do people make, and how far do they go each time?

-- How many people own or have access to a cycle?
+- How many people own or have access to a bicycle?

 - Who cycles most – women or men?